emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-disk.md

 ## Programming

-Data are written onto or read from disk in a serial fashion.
+Data are written onto/read from a disk serially.
 The position in the floppy disk is uniquely set by the track number, sector number and the offset in the sector.
 It is rudimentary to know how many tracks are available, so as how many sectors per track and the sector size.

 In Altair8800, drive `Pertec FD400` used 8" diskettes.
 Each had 77 tracks.
 The track had 32 sectors with 137 bytes long.
 Capacity was therefore `77 * 32 * 137 = 337568 B = 330 kB`.
 Software used less capacity, because 9 bytes from each sector were used for the integrity checksum.